A Visit with the Doukhobors Part II

 In 1984, Charles finally returned to his beloved hermitage where he began making additions to the structure and installing a conservation lab and library.
 Charles began teaching conservation and restoration techniques at University of Victoria, UBC, Simon Fraser, University of Alberta, Washington State University and in many communities across Vancouver Island.

 Even before he left for his travels related to book binding and document conservation, Charles was a passionate lover of place.
 He would write letters to local officials protesting proposed developments on the Oyster and Tsolum Rivers.
-When he returned to full time residency at the hermitage in 1984, he began lobbying campaign which mushroomed into a large number of environmental projects throughout the Campbell River and Comox Valley.
+When he returned to full time residency at the hermitage in 1984, he began lobbying campaign which mushroomed into a large number of environmental projects throughout Campbell River and the Comox Valley.
 Throughout the years, Charles was involved in many environmental groups and causes: The Steelhead Society of BC, Haig Brown Kingfisher Creek Society, the Campbell River Environmental Council, the Tsolum River Enhancement Committee, the Oyster River enhancement Society, the Oyster River Watershed Management Committee and the Tsolum River Restoration Committee.
 In the 1990s the local media began to take notice, and he even received several environmental awards for his work on river restoration and conservation.

 It was at this same time that he began holding meditation retreats with the local community, despite some Catholic leaders warning against “Eastern” forms of prayer and meditation.
 His work of ecology and contemplation were quite a natural fit: Action and Contemplation were connected.
 In 1990, the meditation group became a regular event, which continued to the end of Charles’ life.